Malaysia - Facts

 • Important pre-arrival information:

-• Motor Vessels/Yachts and any vessel over 24 meters are now required to use an Officially Approved agent to clear in and out.
+• Motor Vessels/Yachts and any vessel over 24 meters are now required to use an Officially Approved Agent to clear in and out.
 It is recommended to appoint an agent in advance.
 See Formalities for all the details.

 • The Federation of Malaysia consists of thirteen states, eleven stretched out on the long peninsula between Thailand and Singapore plus the states of Sabah and Sarawak on the north/north-west coast of the island of Borneo (Indonesian: Kalimantan).